ninja-build/ninja/HACKING.md

 ### Bootstrapping

 Ninja is built using itself.
 To bootstrap the first binary, run the configure script as `./configure.py --bootstrap`.
-It This first compiles all non-test source files together, then re-builds Ninja using itself.
-You should end up with a `ninja' binary (or `ninja.exe`) in the source root.
+This first compiles all non-test source files together, then re-builds Ninja using itself.
+You should end up with a `ninja` binary (or `ninja.exe`) in the source root.

 #### Windows